 Extend to a charitable population.
 A traditional method of job purposing is offering pro bono services.
 Might you be able to serve individuals who cannot afford your product or service?
 For example:

 - The flight attendant might partner with Second Wind Dreams to establish a way for coworkers and passengers to donate cash or miles toward dream fulfillment.
-Now elderly individuals get to visit a college roomate, attend to a Rolling Stones concert or otherwise have a wish come true.
+Now elderly individuals get to visit a college roommate, attend to a Rolling Stones concert or otherwise have a wish come true.
 If it seems implausible for a flight attendant to spearhead such a sophisticated charitable program, it’s not.
 They already have.

 - The internal auditor could invite nonprofit representatives to fill empty seats in her monthly seminar on performance and efficiency.